clinaresl/libdot/README.md

 # Install #

-To compile the libdot library you can use the following command:
+To compile the `Libdot` library you can use the following command:

 ```bash
    $ ./configure; make